A Higher-Order Language for Markov Kernels and Linear Operators: Categorical Semantics

 In case it only has one MK variable, the semantics is given by $\sem{t} ; \M\sem{N}$ and in case it does not have any free variables the semantics is $\epsilon; \M\sem{N}$.

-The equational theories of the MK and LL languages are well-known.
-Something which is not obvious is understanding how they interact through their boundary.
+The equational theory of the LL languages is the well-known theory of the simply-typed $\lambda$-calculus and the MK equational theory has been described, in graphical notation, by Fritz \cite{fritz2020}.
+Something which is not obvious is understanding how they interact at their boundary.
 This is where $\M$ being a functor becomes relevant, since from functoriality it follows the two program equivalences:

 \begin{theorem} Let $t$, $M$ and $N$ be well-typed programs,

 \end{theorem} \begin{proof}

 \end{proof}